 Please see our prospectus for further details.

 If you have any queries on any of the above, please do not hesitate to contact us at school.
-You can contact either the Head of School Mrs Stevenson, or the Pupil Records Assistant, Ms Alder.
+You can contact either the Head of School Mrs Stevenson, or the Admissions Officer, Ms Alder.

 You should receive information leaflets from your Nursery, Pre-school or current school in the Autumn term prior to your child’s admission.
 If you do not receive one, you can contact Surrey County Council contact centre on 0300 200 1004.